 - Content marketing is a form of marketing focused on creating, publishing, and distributing content for a targeted audience online.
 This strategy is perfect when your company has a blog, social media platform to share news and posts about your industry, company, product, and activities.

 - SEO optimization.
 SEO or Search Engine Optimization allows you to grow your website traffic and increase its visibility in the web search engine results.
 SEO optimization is usually used together with content marketing as lots of customers can look for products via the Internet – this is where quality content marketing and correct SEO keywords will be your competitive advantage.

 - Advertisement.
 It is a paid promotion that helps to promote your product and attract customers’ interest and engagement.

 - Branding.
-Helps to represent your product and helps your customers to remember not only your product and name but also design and features that differ you from the market competitors.
+Helps to represent your product and helps your customers to remember not only your product and name but also the design and features that differ you from the market competitors.